-Emissions that can be cross-checked for each facility and its activity are selected from the E-PRTR database.
+Air emissions that can be cross-checked for each facility and its activity are selected from the E-PRTR database.
 Currently, cross-checks of air pollutant releases are considered, selecting source pollutant either CO2 or NOX.
-The following resulting pollutants are cross checked against the following source pollutants:
+The following resulting pollutants are cross checked against the following source air pollutants: